Book-Worm/tablesurfer/README.md

 ## File Structure

->`.bowerrc` is used to specify path for bower components; these client-side dependencies are located in `client/lib`
+`.bowerrc` is used to specify path for bower components; these client-side dependencies are located in `client/lib`

-Simplified overview of project's file structure is laid out below:

 ```
 client